-The Area of Potential Effect (APE) has been defined as the area potentially impacted by ground disturbing activities related to the installation of storage structure and land conditioning.
-Based on this definition and the nature and scope of the Undertaking, the Program has determined that the direct APE for this project is the location of the storage structure and the land to be conditioned plus a 15-meter buffer and the visual APE is the viewshed of the proposed project.
+The Area of Potential Effect (APE) has been defined as the area potentially impacted by ground disturbing activities related to the installation of storage.
+Based on this definition and the nature and scope of the Undertaking, the Program has determined that the direct APE for this project is the location of the storage plus a 15-meter buffer and the visual APE is the viewshed of the proposed project.

-A site Map is included in Figure 1, illustrating the location of the storage structure and land conditioning on the property.
+A site Map is included in Figure 1, illustrating the location of the storage on the property.
 Photos of the location are included in Section 106 documentation, Appendix 1.
 Refer to Appendix 3 for Site Inspection Report.

 Statement of Purpose and Need for the Proposal [40 CFR 1508.9(b)]: The Re-Grow Puerto Rico Urban-Rural Agriculture Program (RGRW) will increase agricultural capacity while promoting and increasing food security island wide.
 This Program will enhance and expand agricultural production related to economic revitalization and sustainable development activities.
-This agricultural project associated with the repair of an existing 30 feet x 20 feet storage and the land conditioning of approximately 5 acres are in keeping with the overall objectives of the Economic Development Program.
+This agricultural project associated with the construction of a new 40 feet by 70 feet storage infrastructure is in keeping with the overall objectives of the Economic Development Program.